michelbarbeau/gr-splash/README.md

-#  Continuous Phase Modulation (CPM) Transceiver, Packet/Encoder Decoder and Forwad Error Correction (FEC) in GNU Radio.
+#  Continuous-Phase Frequency-Shift Keying (CPFSK) Transceiver, Packet/Encoder Decoder and Forward Error Correction (FEC) in GNU Radio.

 The project includes the following contributions (see gr-splash/docs):